-The University Honors Program sends groups of students every year to England and Costa Rica for six hours of humanities credit and the experience of a lifetime.
+The University Honors Program sends groups of students every year to England and Costa Rica for academic and humanities credit and the experience of a lifetime.
 For more, please see Honors Abroad.

 Honors students register for classes on the first day of early registration each semester.
 The week prior to registration, students have the opportunity to meet with discipline specific advisors and Honors advisors to help students create next semester’s classes.

 Impressive on Applications

 Admissions specialists at graduate and professional schools look favorably at candidates who graduate with honros from the University Honors Program.
 Upon completion of the program and graduation, your official university transcript will be Honors certified.